Build Your First Blockchain

 – Don & Alex Tapscott, authors Blockchain Revolution

-You can get a detailed information regarding blockchain here – Blockchain Basics
+You can get a detailed information here – Blockchain Basics

 Now lets move to creating our very own Blockchain.
-In this article, we will create a simple Blockchain in python to demonstrate in a simple way, how the Blockchain technology works.
+In this article, we will create a simple block chain in python to demonstrate in a simple way, how this technology works.

-First things first, we need to define the structure of a block in our Blockchain.
+First things first, we need to define the structure of a block.
 Each block is stored with a timestamp, an index, data, hash (of the present block), previous hash (hash of the previous block).
-Hash is required to ensure integrity of the blockchain.
+Hash is required to ensure integrity.
 The hash of the previous block must be found in the present block to preserve the chain integrity.

 To create hash of a block we will use index, timestamp, data and previous hash.
 Here for the cryptographic hash we are using sha256 from the hashlib package.
 We create a class Block and _init_() and hash_block() method. init method initialises our block and the hash_block is used to generate the hash.

-That’s it now we can run the blockchain to see the demonstration.
+That’s it now we can run the distributed network to see the demonstration.
 For this we need to run the blockchain.py to see our blockchain work.

 So we can see that demo works and we have successfully created a very simple blockchain.
 Our blockchain runs on a single machine so not distributed/decentralised.
 In the future articles we will add more features and make an actual blockchain with proof of work and also add a server layer to run it on multiple machine.